 Reissued plates - More than 1,000 previously issued PAW, PET, DOG, CAT, TLC, WAG, WOF, and WUF series plates are now available for the vanity fee of $139.
 Please contact the vanity plate unit of the Department of Motor Vehicles at (860) 263-5154 for availability.

 DOG LICENSE APPLICATION: The Department of Agriculture has created a generic dog license application in English and Spanish, which can be downloaded by clicking on the links below.
-The APCP receives 68% of its income from dog license surcharge revenue.
 Please pay special attention to the correct license fee for your dog's gender and if a late fee is applicable.
 NOTE: This application must be mailed to your Town Clerk.

 For more information about the municipal pound pet, feral cat, low-income programs, acquiring a "Caring for Pets" plate application or other related spay/neuter information, please contact the Department of Agriculture, Animal Population Control Program, 450 Columbus Boulevard, Suite 702, Hartford, CT 06103 or call 1-860-713-2507 between the hours of 8:00 a.m. - 4:00 p.m., Monday through Friday.
 You can also send your questions to email@example.com.